DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/setup-isis-data.md

 ```

 and copy there these files.
-Then, to create the index files with .db extension, run a command as:
+Run a command as:

 ```sh